Imitation Learning for Combinatorial Optimisation under Uncertainty: Expert Taxonomy

 \subsection{Expert Decision Models under Uncertainty}

-We further classify algorithmic experts according to how they handle uncertainty $\boldsymbol{\xi}$, which captures factors such as future demand, travel times, or patient arrivals that are not fully observed at the time of decision making.
+We further classify algorithmic experts according to how they handle uncertainty $\boldsymbol{\xi}$ at the time of decision making.
 The treatment of $\boldsymbol{\xi}$ determines whether an expert behaves myopically or anticipates future outcomes, and whether it is relatively simple or highly adaptive.
 We outline five classes of algorithmic experts, distinguished by how uncertainty is incorporated into their decision models.

 \begin{enumerate} \item \textbf{Myopic Expert} - A myopic expert selects actions based solely on immediate costs, effectively ignoring future uncertainty.
 It treats $\boldsymbol{\xi}$ as unavailable or irrelevant and bases decisions only on the current state.
 This leads to simple models and fast solution times, but often results in poor long-term performance due to the lack of anticipation.